Go to the top of the page

 Biodiversity Actions

 In June 2020, the JAL Group declared its goal of net zero CO2 emissions by 2050.
 Reducing CO2 emissions not only mitigates climate change, but also preserves ecosystems and reduces biodiversity loss.
-In addition to the goal of achieving net zero CO2 emissions, the JAL Group has identified key initiatives on sustainability "4 areas/22 issues" and has also set targets for reducing food waste and resource (plastic and paper) usage.
+In addition to the goal of achieving net zero CO2 emissions, the JAL Group has identified key Initiatives and issues to work on towards sustainability and has also set targets for reducing food waste and resource (plastic and paper) usage.
 Reducing the use of paper resources and recycling will reduce deforestation.
 In addition, the use of internationally certified paper that takes forest resources into consideration preserves forests and protects the ecosystems that inhabit them.
 Forests absorb CO2, which contributes to climate change.
 Because of this close relationship between biodiversity and climate change, we are addressing both as important issues.

 For example, we are engaged in various activities such as plant quarantine to prevent invasive alien species, prevention of illegal wildlife trade, and preservation of the World Natural Heritage.